Make-School-Courses/FEW-1.1-Web-Foundations/07 - JavaScript Functions and Variables/README.md

 It also has inheritence but uses a model that is different from other languages.

+## Why learn JavaScript?

+- You'll probably run into it at some point and you'll want to understand it.
+- It could also become a job.
+There are many jobs that ask for JavaScript.
+- You can use it to build everything from frontend to backend, and native apps.

 ## Initial Exercise

 - Quick introduction to scripting the browser